 When breaking down regions and dialects that use some form of Chinese, a simple way of looking at it is that the big, official state language of China is Mandarin.
 Mandarin, just like the fabled ‘ring’ in Lord of the Rings, rules over them all.
 Cantonese (spoken by some 60 millions people) is used more in the southeast, including regions like Guangdong Province, parts of Guangxi Province, Guangzhou and Hong Kong.
 Shanghainese, cleverly enough, is used in Shanghai.
 Mandarin is by far the most common variant, which means when it comes to Chinese voice over localization services, chances are you’ll be dealing with Mandarin more often than not.

-And when you and your translation service dive into text translations for your various Chinese website and subtitle localization needs, the point to keep in mind is that simplified Chinese characters are used in Mainland China, while elsewhere people tend to stick to traditional characters — although a fair amount of debate still exits at to which type of characters are better.
+And when you and your Chinese translation service dive into text translations for your various Chinese website and subtitle localization needs, the point to keep in mind is that simplified Chinese characters are used in Mainland China, while elsewhere people tend to stick to traditional characters — although a fair amount of debate still exits at to which type of characters are better.
 At least now you know some of the differences, which is helpful when working with Chinese subtitling and Chinese localization projects.